ShoesoftGitHub/twinejsrework/README.md

+This is a rework of twinejs which tries to implement:
+- Tag Labels: Tags on passages are listed with name below the cards.

 **You are reading the README of the `develop` branch, which is currently being refactored and revised.
 Much functionality of Twine 2.3.x needs to be restored on this branch, and what is here is still buggy.**